Yandex requirements for honest mailing lists

 - It is not recommended to use short URLs.

 - All links in the message text must be provided in full domain name format rather than in the form of IP addresses or URL encoded domain names.

-- (Mandatory) A message must contain standard headers used for mass or automated distribution of emails, e.g.,
+- (Mandatory) A message must contain standard headers used for mass or automated email distribution, such as

-list-unsubscribe, etc.).
+list-unsubscribe, and so on).
 All links in a message must allow unsubscribing automatically.

 - The actual encoding must be specified in each part of a message.
 Messages containing multiple texts in various encodings are not allowed.